web1312/archLinux.github.io/dockerDocumentation.md

 # Docker Documentation
 ## Docker Install
--  For my Docker install, I navigated to https://docs.docker.com/desktop/install/windows-install/ and downloaded the Windows install o.
+-  For my Docker install, I navigated to https://docs.docker.com/desktop/install/windows-install/ and downloaded the Windows installer.
-- I receved this alert after restarting my laptop and running Docker:
+- I received this alert after restarting my laptop and running Docker:
     - WSL 2 installation is incomplete

             The WSL 2 Linux kernel is now installed using a separate MSI update package.
 Please click the link and follow the instructions to install the kernel update: